 IBS can feel very different from one person to the next.
 Abdominal pain that feels like cramping or trapped gas can present as a deep pain or as bloating.
 Often bloating is described as coming on throughout the day or starting after a meal or certain foods.
 Belching and flatulence in excess can be due the bacteria and yeast off-gassing and can be odorless or have a strong sulphuric odor.
 Bowel movements should feel complete and occur 1-3 times per day with similar consistency, similar to a ripe banana.
 IBS symptoms can be anywhere between loose diarrhea or multiple hard and small pellets.
 In some cases, heartburn, reflux and nausea will have the same underlying cause of IBS and can be found together.

-How Dr Luis Diagnoses IBS and Digestion System Problems
+How Dr Luis Diagnoses IBS and Digestion System Issues

 After a careful and thorough history taking regarding digestion which goes back into childhood symptoms and experiences, a relevant physical exam is performed.
 With both physical and symptomatic information, the appropriate tests are then ordered.
 Most often a SIBO breath test and microbiology stool test are chosen and sometimes confirmatory yeast antibodies may be added on for clarity.
 With labs, history and physical examination, the appropriate diagnosis as to the cause of IBS is uncovered.